Home Free (group)

-Home Free is an American country a cappella group of five vocalists: Austin Brown, Rob Lundquist, Adam Rupp, Tim Foust, and Adam Chance.
+Home Free is an American country a cappella group of five vocalists: Adam Bell-Bastien, Adam Chance, Rob Lundquist, Adam Rupp, and Tim Foust.
 Starting as a show group, they toured with approximately 200 shows a year across the United States.
 The group won the fourth season of The Sing-Off on NBC in 2013.
-They sang an arrangement of Hunter Hayes' "I Want Crazy" as their final competitive song, earning the group $100,000 and a recording contract with Sony.
+They sang an arrangement of Hunter Hayes's "I Want Crazy" as their final competitive song, earning the group $100,000 and a recording contract with Sony.

 The band released their first major label album, Crazy Life, in February 2014.
-Their most recent album, So Long Dixie, was released in November 2022.
+Their latest album, Challenge the Sea, was released in September 2025.

 History

-Home Free was originally formed in January 2001 by Chris Rupp in Mankato, Minnesota, when some of its members were still in their teens.
+Home Free was originally formed in January 2001 by Chris Rupp, Adam Rupp and Matt Atwood in Mankato, Minnesota, when some of its members were still in their teens.
 The five founding members were brothers Chris and Adam Rupp, Matt Atwood, Darren Scruggs, and Dan Lemke.
 They took their name from a boat owned by Atwood's grandfather who helped support the group financially in their early years.
 The group began as a hobby for the singers, but they gradually grew in experience and popularity.
 By 2007 they had enough of a following to pursue music full-time.
 During this period, the Rupp brothers and Atwood formed the core of the group, with Atwood singing lead tenor.
 Other members of the group came and went.
 Current member Rob Lundquist, another Minnesotan, joined in 2008.

 For much of the group's history they worked with many talented bass singers, but did not have a full-time committed bass voice.
 In 2007 Chris Foss sang with them.
 Elliott Robinson was added as bass in September 2008, and was replaced in June 2009 by Troy Horne.
 Later that year, Horne left to rejoin the House Jacks.
 To replace Horne they turned to Tim Foust, who first sang with them as a guest on their 2010 tour.
 A Texas native, Foust was then pursuing a career as a singer/songwriter of country music and had recently released a solo album, but was not ready to sign on full-time.
 Matthew Tuey sang with the group in the interim of 2011, until Foust joined them full-time in January 2012.